MaoyeRen/maoyeren.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth year Ph.D. student from East China University of Science and Technology.
-Now, I am working at [School of Computer Science](https://www.cs.cmu.edu/), [Carnegie Mellon University](https://www.cmu.edu/) as a reaserch scholar.
+Now, I am working at School of Computer Science, Carnegie Mellon University as a reaserch scholar.
 I lead the collaborative project between CMU and Qualcomm on Large Personalized Text2image Generative Model.
+Before that, I am a Ph.D. student at East China University of Science and Technology.
 My research interest includes computer vision, diffusion model, multi-model Learning, federated learning.

 Looking for a postdoc position now.